mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/file-override-settings-exception.md

 ---
 title: FileOverrideSettingsException class
+description: The exception that is thrown when a file override specified in the config file is invalid.

 ---

 The exception that is thrown when a file override specified in the config file is invalid.